South Okanagan Conservation Fund

 Visit the South Okanagan Conservation Fund website to learn more about the Fund, and the projects supported by this program: www.soconservationfund.ca

-The South Okanagan Conservation Fund accepted applications Wednesday, August 31 to Monday, October 3, 2022, from eligible organizations to support conservation projects.
+The South Okanagan Conservation Fund is accepting applications until Friday, September 29, 2023, at 4:30 pm PT, from eligible organizations to support conservation projects in 2024.

 This is a national day to commemorate the history and ongoing trauma caused by residential schools and to honour those who were lost and the survivors, families and communities who continue to grieve.
 It is to ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.